litmuschaos/v1-litmus-docs/docs/litmus-psp.md

   other hand, in case of CRI-O runtime, network-chaos tests need the chaos pods executed in privileged mode.
 It is also possible that different PSP configs are used in different namespaces based on ChaosExperiments installed/executed in them.

-- Subscribe to the created PSP in the experiment RBAC (or in the [admin-mode](https://docs.litmuschaos.io/docs/admin-mode/#prepare-rbac-manifest) rbac, as applicable)
+- Subscribe to the created PSP in the experiment RBAC (or in the [admin-mode](https://docs.litmuschaos.io/docs/admin-mode/#prepare-rbac-manifest) rbac, as applicable).
   For example, the pod-delete experiment rbac instrumented with the PSP is shown below:

 [embedmd]:# (https://raw.githubusercontent.com/litmuschaos/chaos-charts/master/charts/generic/pod-delete/rbac-psp.yaml yaml)